Unsure whether to tile your bathroom walls or floor first? Read on for some expert DIY advice from Victoria Plum...

 Protect from moisture and damage

 With tile floor as part of your bathroom installation, the room will have better moisture resistance.
-Tiles are more resilient than the bare bathroom walls and floors and come with a better seal.
+Tiles are more resilient than bare bathroom walls and floors and come with a better seal.
 This can be placed around the bath, bath panels, waste pipes and at floor level.

 Standard floors and walls are also waterproof to an extent as otherwise, your house would be soaking up water like sponges.
 The waterproof coating of your un-tiled walls however, can be easily washed away with harsh soaps, cleaners and modern shampoos.

 Tiles are excellent heat radiators.
 They keep your room warmer in the winter, and generally contain heat quite well.
 If you decide to install stone tiles, this means your bathroom has that traditional warming feel to it.
 It also means that taking hot showers or baths that generate hot mist can help warm the setting up, making it a really cosy spot to unwind and rest.
-You could create a spa-like feel in a tranquil corner to your location, relaxing in the bath properly with your feet up, closing the door and looking up towards the ceiling.
+You could create a spa-like feel in a tranquil corner of your location, relaxing in the bath properly with your feet up, closing the door and looking up towards the ceiling.
 That's one job nobody minds doing.

 Tiles are made from stone and ceramic, which are both materials that last thousands of years.
 Even with ancient firing and glazing techniques, surviving getting ruined at sea, our museums still have a hold on so many pots from antiquity.
-The answer is in the material that has been used, so you don't need to search around too much to find something durable and long lasting.
+The answer is in the material that has been used, so you don't need to search around too much to find something durable and long-lasting.
 Strong material is a life investment.

 According to some sources, a stone tile can last you upwards of a century, whereas a ceramic tile might be well and good for about 75 years.

-Tiles cost a fair bit- granted.
+Tiles cost a fair bit, granted.
 Compared to having a normal floor where the upfront cost and the labour price may be lower, tiles will save you money in the long run if they are installed.
-This is thanks to the high quality and long lasting properties.
+This is thanks to the high quality and long-lasting properties.

-Floor vs Wall
+Floor vs wall

 Tiling the floor first